-In case you missed the barrage of news coverage on yesterday’s Apple event, they made several announcements that should make cord cutters very excited including a brand-new Apple TV expected to arrive in October.
+In case you missed the barrage of news coverage on yesterday’s Apple event, they made several announcements that should make TV lovers very excited including a brand-new Apple TV expected to arrive in October.

 In anticipation of a barrage of questions from the Apple fandom about what this means for Tablo, here’s our take on yesterday’s news.